 -

-Take some rice and in a food processor add little water and make a batter.
-Remember the rice shouldn’t grind well.
+Take some rice and add a little water in a food processor to make a batter.
+Make sure the rice is not ground too finely.

 -

-Add two cups of water and on stove top on low flame stir continuously.
-When it becomes a sticky dough remove from stove top and keep aside .
+Add two cups of water to this mixture and cook it on low flame, stirring continuously.
+When it turns into a sticky dough, remove it from the heat and set it aside.

 -

-Take rest of rice in a bowl , add cumin seeds, boiled rice , grated coconut , required amount of water and make a batter.
+Take the remaining rice in a bowl.
+Add cumin seeds, boiled rice, grated coconut, and the required amount of water.
+Grind it into a smooth batter.

 -